 The R&D department is dedicating significant research into developing new solutions for the Technical Ceramics industry.
 A number of new applications are currently emerging for Silicon Carbide, in such fields as automotive emissions control (DPF), corrosive fluid control, wear resistance, passive armor and energy-efficient technologies in the petrochemical industry.

 At the core of the corporate innovation strategy is a strong focus on innovation through co-development programs with our customers or external partners.

-In such development processes, the R&D teams involved work together with manufacturing and sales/marketing specialists on both sides to identify optimal solutions that will benefit both parties.
-Major new product developments are therefore often made in close cooperation with leading customers, with whom we enter into strict confidentiality agreements.
+In such development processes, the R&D teams involved are working together with manufacturing and sales/marketing specialists on both sides to identify optimal solutions that will benefit both parties.
+Significant new product developments are therefore often made in close cooperation with leading customers, with whom we enter into strict confidentiality agreements.

 Our partners are then 100% assured that confidential information will not be shared to a third party.